The Ultimate Guide to UGC Campaigns for eCommerce

 One of the most powerful ways to promote your products is by showing your customers using them.
-This is the reason that visual social media platforms like Instagram are such popular platforms for shoppers and eCommerce marketers.
+This is why visual social media platforms like Instagram are such popular platforms for shoppers and eCommerce marketers.

 In fact, studies show that 86% of women use social media for shopping advice.
 That’s a ton of people that go on social media to specifically look for their peers’ advice on which products to buy.